kkruecke/234tree-in-cpp/README.md

 There is a great step-by-step animation of 2 3 4 tree is at: http://cs.sou.edu/~harveyd/classes/cs511/docs/234Tree/tree.htm

 Code was compiled with clang++ compiler using **-std=c11++** option. implemented.
 There is a bug in the remove code.

+ntree234.h is the start of a conversion to unique_ptr<Node234>.